- LibRaw editions

 - one 16-bit value per pixel for "bayer" images.
 The masked pixels (black or dark or masked frame) are stored with image data.

-- Four 16-bit values for full-color images (Foveon, Linear DNG, Canon sRAW etc.).
+- Free or four 16-bit values for full-color images (Foveon, Linear DNG, Canon sRAW etc.).

 Memory for the Postprocessed Image